Here are some old photos from random audits, with some commentary on the good and the bad in each situation.

 Access is the worst part of forest management.

-This is mostly because of the permanant fragmentation of the forest, which results in people and (other) predators having a tremendous impact.
-It is likely the cause of the receeding caribou line in the north.
+This is mostly because of the permanent fragmentation of the forest, which results in people and (other) predators having a tremendous impact.
+It is likely the cause of the receding caribou line in the north.
 Increased predator movement, disturbance by ATVs, increased fires, invasive exotics, stream washouts.
 Lots of access problems.
-Other impacts may be neutral, for example, beavers activly use roads as they use the roads as a base for their dams.
+Other impacts may be neutral, for example, beavers actively use roads as they use the roads as a base for their dams.
 This generates lots of comment during audits.
-Trappers like increased beaver acitvity, and beavers can cause renewal of shoreline areas with their own form of logging.
+Trappers like increased beaver activity, and beavers can cause renewal of shoreline areas with their own form of logging.
 Of course the road builders are not happy about the damage the beavers cause.

 Here are some examples of access and water crossings from various places across the country.